 Our goal is to tell the story of our country without participating in the whitewashing of history.
 We hope our guests will view this portrait and be reminded that our founding fathers and authors of the Declaration of Independence were slave owners, and the bedrock of our nation and our agriculture was built upon the unpaid and brutal labor of enslaved people.

 As an artist, Jackson seeks to engage the viewer in a dialogue by what is being seen and imagined through paintings that are reminiscent of his life experiences.
 Jackson says he is trying to “capture intimate settings to use as a gateway to ponder the complexities of the human experience, as well as the society that influences them.”

 Raised in a farming family in the rural Arkansas Delta, Jackson is the youngest of 11 siblings and has always been drawn to the creative arts.
 Halfway through a 21-year military career, Jackson had an epiphany that turned his attention to painting.
-He has participated in several juried group art shows and has been featured in three solo exhibitions.
-Two of his portraits of President Washington’s chefs also hang at our sibling restaurant, Farmers & Distillers.
+He has participated in several juried group art shows and has been featured in five solo exhibitions.
 Ronald Jackson is represented by Galerie Myrtis in Baltimore, MD.